artem-hirzhev/phone-catalog/README.md

 Phones, Tablets, and Accessories Pages
 --------------------------------------

-The `Phones`, `Tablets`, and `Accessories` pages display a ProductsList component with all the products of the respective type.
+The `Phones`, `Tablets`, and `Accessories` pages display a ProductsCatalog component with all the products of the respective type.

 Users can sort the products by age, name, and price using a select element, and they can also choose how many items to display per page using another select element.